mthuurne/retroasm/docs/instruction-set.md

 Conversion from fixed-width (`u`*N* or `s`*N*) integer to arbitrary-sized integer (`int`) is performed automatically when necessary.
 These conversions can safely be done implicitly since the correct value is always preserved.

 Conversion from arbitrary-sized integer (`int`) to fixed-width (`u`*N*) integer is done by truncation: the *N* least significant bits of the value are kept.
-Truncation can be done explicitly through slicing: *A*[0:*N*] will convert *A* to `u`*N*.
-Truncation is also done implicitly when an integer value is assigned to a fixed-width storage location.
+Truncation can be done explicitly through slicing: *A*[:*N*] will convert *A* to `u`*N*.
+Truncation is done implicitly when an integer value is stored into a fixed-width reference.

 Conversion from unsigned to signed or vice versa is done by keeping the bit string identical, which means the value will change if the most significant bit is set.
-For example `$84` is an `u8` with numeric value 132, but when converted to `s8` the value becomes -124.
+For example `$84` is a `u8` with numeric value 132, but when converted to `s8` the value becomes -124.
 Explicit conversion can be performed using the `to_s` and `to_u` operators.
-Implicit conversion happens after implicit truncation: the value will be converted to match the signedness of the storage location or argument slot.
+Implicit conversion happens after implicit truncation: the value will be converted to match the signedness of the reference type.

+When a reference is used where a value is expected, the value is loaded from the reference.
+If the reference points to a peripheral, the load operation can have side effects in the peripheral.
+For example, some hardware status flags are automatically reset when read.

+When a value is used where a reference is expected, a reference to a fixed value will be created.
+When a fixed value reference is loaded from, the result is the value itself.
+When a fixed value reference is stored to, nothing happens.

 Registers
 ---------